interfacerproject/zenflows/docs/configuration-guide.md

 * `ROOM_HOST`: The hostname or IP address of the Restroom instance.
 * `ROOM_PORT`: The port number of the Restroom instance.
 It must be an integer between `0` and `65535`, inclusive.

-* `ROOM_SALT`: A 64-octect long, lowercase-base16-encoded string used for the
+* `ADMIN_KEY`: A 64-octect long, lowercase-base16-encoded string used for the
-  salt of the passphrase hashing function.
+  authenticating calls from the administrators.
 Can be generated with `openssl rand -hex 64`.
-It is automatically generated when you run `mann env.setup`
+It is automatically generated when you run `mann env.setup`.

 ## Required Options

-Some of the options on how to connect to the database and the Restroom intance are required, along with `ROOM_SALT` that is used for passhprase hashing.
+Some of the options on how to connect to the database and the Restroom intance are required, along with `ADMIN_KEY` that is used authenticating admin calls.

 For the Restroom instance, you need the `ROOM_HOST` and `ROOM_PORT` options.